nilathj/mosquitto-tls/README.md

 So now you will have homeassistantsubdomain.duckdns.org registered which will point to your Home Assistant on the Raspberry PI.
 You will also have another mosquittosubdomain.duckdns.org registered which will point to your mosquitto server port on the Raspberry PI.

-In your Home Assistant configuration.yaml you should have(default paths):
+In your Home Assistant configuration.yaml you should have the ssl certificates setup.
+These are the default paths when using letsencrypt:
 ```
 http:
   api_password: YOUR_PASSWORD